Everyone knows when it comes to our stomach our taste buds start to long for our favorite food.

 The Inked Pig

-The fall football season just wouldn’t be the same with some BBQ and Inked Pig has the best in town.
+Inked Pig has the best BBQ in town.
 Their beef brisket is the stuff dreams are made of – we cannot get enough.
-Go ahead and plan your weekend around a visit to their dining room or drop by to pick up a pound of smoked meat and sides for tailgating.
+Go ahead and plan your weekend around a visit to their dining room or drop by to pick up a pound of smoked meat and sides.
 Don’t miss their fried okra.
 We seriously dream about it all the time.